-Green Teams are a University of Otago initiative.
-Green Teams work alongside the University’s wider programme of sustainability, which is led by the University's Sustainability Officer Hilary Phipps.
+Green Your Scene is a University of Otago initiative.
+Green Teams work alongside the University’s wider programme of sustainability.
 Zoology’s Green Team is called the Zoology Environment and Sustainability Taskforce (ZEST) and was started in 2014.

 The aim of Zoology Green Team is to support and encourage environmentally sustainable behaviours within the Department of Zoology, and foster outreach activities by our graduate students and staff.